uri-library-data-services/iassist-preview/content/blog/report-workshop-data-literacy-researchers-social-sciences-administrators-and-policy-makers-chan.md

 about how data is important for every organizations, researchers and for policymaking.

-In another session entitled \'Finding the right numbers for research, advocacy and impact\' she described various web-based resources which are rich repositories of data that social scientists need, and shared a few examples of how data presented by CSE in its reports and publications is collected.
+In another session entitled 'Finding the right numbers for research, advocacy and impact' she described various web-based resources which are rich repositories of data that social scientists need, and shared a few examples of how data presented by CSE in its reports and publications is collected.